Genvictus/Sisconn-raft/README.md

 ## ✨ How to Run

 1. Clone this repository
-2. Execute `go mod tidy` on terminal
+2. Execute `go mod tidy` and then `go mod download` on terminal
-3. Run Makefile with `make server` to compile server and `make client` to compile client
+3. Run Makefile with `make server` to compile server and `make client` to compile client or using command `go build`
 4. Run server with `./server` and client with `./client` with corresponding ip and port

 Alternatively can run scripts in scripts folder to run server and client.